-(3) 22.7% of all lies were told by one percent of the sample, and half of all of the lies were told 5.3% of the sample.
+- 22.7 percent of all lies were told by one percent of the sample, and half of all of the lies were told by 5.3 percent of the sample.

-(4) Subsequent to controlling for various demographic variables, no statistically significant sex differences were found in terms of the extent of lying (men = 1.93 lies; women = 1.39 lies).
-I should mention that evolutionary psychologists would have predicted this null effect, as one should expect that men and women are equally adept at lying albeit they are more or less likely to lie about sex-specific issues of evolutionary import (e.g., in personal ads/online dating, men lie about their social status while women lie about their appearance; cf. Hall et al., 2010).
+- Subsequent to controlling for various demographic variables, no statistically significant sex differences were found in terms of the extent of lying (men = 1.93 lies; women = 1.39 lies).
+I should mention that evolutionary psychologists would have predicted this null effect, as one should expect that men and women are equally adept at lying albeit they are more or less likely to lie about sex-specific issues of evolutionary import (e.g., in personal ads/online dating, men tend to lie about their social status more often, while women tend to lie about their appearance more; cf. Hall et al., 2010).

-This leads me to one final thought.
-Men, if ever asked the following question by your significant other (female): "Do these jeans make me look fat?"
+This leads me to one final thought, for those who may be asked the following question by their significant other: "Do these jeans make me look fat?"
 If the veridical answer is "yes," you may wish to exercise your daily quota of lying in offering a response.